tomfaulkenberry/bayesMCLS/README.md

 # bayesMCLS
-Materials for my Bayesian statistics workshop at MCLS 2019
+All materials for my Bayesian statistics workshop at MCLS 2019 will be made available soon!